darasus/ai-blog/content/chvrches-love-is-dead-is-a-pop-gem.md

   heavy, hitting you on the head every time you start to relax.
 The lyrics are barbed, and they pull no punches when it comes to criticizing society's ills.
   The title track takes aim squarely at toxic masculinity.
+intro: >-
+  Chvrches has always had a knack for blending genres with ease.
+The Scottish trio started as an indie rock band with a synth-heavy twist, and their sophomore album, "Every Open Eye," saw them moving in a more pop-friendly direction.

+  However, on their new record, "Love Is Dead," the band goes from pop to pop punk in an almost blink-and-you'll-miss-it moment.
+Even still, this isn't your average pop punk record; it's fizzy and fun but also barbed with social commentary.

+  From the opening track “Get Out” to the final notes of “ENDENDEND,” “Love Is Dead” is a clear and concise pop gem that feels like an appropriate ending to Chvrches’ discography so far.
 ---

 ## The Synths Are as Big a Star as ever